ProtectUK publication date

 Reasonably practicable is a concept found in other regimes, such as Fire Safety and Health and Safety.
 In determining what is reasonably practicable, the responsible person will need to take into account their particular circumstances, including the nature of the premises and the resources available to them.

 The particular procedures put in place at one location may not be appropriate and reasonably practicable at another.
-For example, procedures will differ at a shop that can reasonably expect to have no more than 200 people on the premises from time to time from a restaurant that can seat 400 people.
+For example, procedures at a shop that can reasonably expect to have no more than 200 people on the premises from time to time will differ from those at a restaurant that can seat 400 people.
 Procedures should be tailored to the specific circumstances of the premises.

 Keywords